-You will start by Jan 2019 and train for 24-42 months, depending how long it takes you to get the required hours of experience.
+You will train for 24-42 months, depending how long it takes you to get the required hours of experience.
 If you already have some experience of working with infrastructure you may have a shorter training period.
 You’ll have a guaranteed income for the entire time of your apprenticeship.
 When you finish, you’ll be able to get your accreditation ‘ticket’ which will mean you can find work anywhere in the civil construction industry.

 This apprenticeship is offered in conjunction with our partners on the Ara Tūhono, Pūhoi to Warkworth: NX2, Acciona Infrastructure, Fletcher Construction, Higgins Contractors, and the NZ Transport Agency.
 Tēna koutou.